-Process Control objective Control and Audit approach Link article policy rule 6.2 Monitoring the progress of execution of the SCV file creation process 6.3 Establishing that during the execution of the annual delivery process Logius has issued a confirmation of receipt and DNB has accepted the delivery.
+Process Control objective Control and Audit approach Link article policy rule 6.1 Delivery of SCV file.
+11. The SCV file can be delivered on time.
+At least once a year, at the request of DNB, the bank runs the process for delivering the SCV file (in accordance with requirements in the SCV Policy Rule and the Data Delivery Agreement) within the specified delivery period (whole process chain from request through to DNB acceptance of delivery).
+9.1, 9.2, 9.3, 9.4, 9.6 6.2 Monitoring the progress of execution of the SCV file creation process 6.3 Establishing that during the execution of the annual delivery process Logius has issued a confirmation of receipt and DNB has accepted the delivery.
 9.1, 9.2, 9.3, 9.4, 9.6 7.1 Delivery of data for resolution of banks.
 12. The SCV file contains the data that are necessary for the resolution of banks.
 Checking whether the marking in accordance with Article 7(2)(a) has been included in the SCV file, including the operational efficiency of the banking processes to establish this marking.
 7.2 8.1 General IT controls (spe- 13.
 Access to systems and data is limited to 8.2 cifically for IT environment for generation authorised users.
 Access to the IT environment of a bank's SCV system is limited to authorized users (source systems are part of this).
 8.3 of SCV file) 14.
-Controlled change management for Changes in the IT environment of the SCV system have been tested and authorised before being taken into production (source systems are part of it).
-8.4 systems and data.
+Controlled change Changes in the IT environment of the SCV system have been tested and authorised before being taken into production (source systems are part of it).
+8.4 management for systems and data.
 The important interface (batch) jobs coordinated with functional management have operated according to the desired process in the IT environment through which a data set is filled from the source systems and the SCV file is generated and sent to DNB.
-8.5 services that are part At least once a year and additionally (a) after every change to the Single Customer View Policy Rule and (b) after every change in the way in which the bank has outsourced the control measures from the Control Framework to external service providers, the bank determines that effective agreements have been made with the external service providers about the control measures from the Control Framework that the bank has outsourced to one or more external service providers.
+8.5 15.
+Controlled out- sourced services that are part of the SCV system.
+At least once a year and additionally (a) after every change to the Single Customer View Policy Rule and (b) after every change in the way in which the bank has outsourced the control measures from the Control Framework to external service providers, the bank determines that effective agreements have been made with the external service providers about the control measures from the Control Framework that the bank has outsourced to one or more external service providers.
 In addition, the bank also ascertains that effective agreements have been made with the external service provider for continuation of services to the extent necessary for DGS in the event of bankruptcy.
-8.6 At least once a year, the bank determines that one or more assurance reports have been obtained on all control measures from the Control Framework that the bank has outsourced to one or more external service providers and that these assurance reports cover the entire assurance period, or that for the period for which no assurance has been obtained a bridge letter has been received from the external service provider(s).
-In addition, the bank establishes that the auditor of the external service provider has concluded that the outsourced control measures have operated effectively throughout the assurance period associated with the assurance report obtained and that management has not provided any indications in any bridge letter(s) that these controls are no longer effective.
-If no bridge letter can be obtained from a service provider and the available report contains no findings, this will not preclude an unqualified statement if the lack of the bridge letter is compensated for by other measures and/or the service provider's contribution to the SCV system is limited.
+8.6 For material processes and systems, the bank receives an assurance report from its external service providers at least once a year (based on the ISAE 3402 standard or on the SOC1 or SOC 2 standard) and takes appropriate measures based on the assurance report.
+Monitoring controls that demonstrate that the outsourced processes meet the requirements of the policy rule.